ewisinski/e3sm_autoencoder/README.md

 - Jupyter notebook containing code for the $\beta$-VAE model architecture and training.
 The input data is located within the folder labeled 'data'.
 The various hyperparameters are outlined in Table 1 of the paper and can be manipulated to test various architectures.
 - Jupyter notebook for the $\beta$-VAE variance share per latent dimension.
 This code corresponds to Figure 3.

+## CSV Data Source

+Some Juptyer notebooks leverage .csv data for SST, OHC, and OLR train/test scaled inputs.
+These files are too large to be stored in this repository, but can be found here: https://doi.org/10.5281/zenodo.19390030

 ## Software and Acknowledgement

 We would like to acknowledge the use of the Derecho system (doi:10.5065/qx9a-pg09) supported by the NSF National Center for Atmospheric Research (NCAR) at the NSF NCAR-Wyoming Supercomputing Center, sponsored by the National Science Foundation and the State of Wyoming.